valerionew/Banana-Random-Number-Generator/README.md

 ## Project description
 An Arduino based true random number generator.
 Takes it's peculiar name from the potassium-40 present in bananas, used as radiation source for the random number generatation.

-_Disclaimer: the radioactivity from the bananas doesn't quite make the difference, the background radiation is more than enough to make the generator work and afaik the banana's is not even detectable._
+_Disclaimer: the radioactivity from the bananas doesn't quite make the difference, the background radiation is more than enough to make the generator work.
+Potassium is definitely detected, some tests conducted with pure KCl and KOH showed a huge increase in the detector activity._

 ![layout 1](/images/layout.png)